symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 `set password `<old password>` `<new password>`;`

-Load data from ttl files with the vsql/loaddata.pl script.
-This requires to set the system environment variable SD to the root of your symbolicdata git clone.

 For curious people: Direct your Browser to <http://localhost:8890>.
 It will show you the Virtuoso VSP pages with a "phpmyadmin" like administration web frontend at <http://localhost:8890/conductor>.
 Not required for beginners.

+#### Some useful commands

-You can shutdown the service from the console with
+-   Shutdown the service from the console with

+` SQL> shutdown() ;`

+-   Clear Data from a given graph:

+` SQL> sparql clear graph `<http://symbolicdata.org/Data/Annotations/>` ; `

+-   Graphs are not created automatically.
+If you have problems to display content in Ontowiki, a command as the following may help to resolve the trouble

-` SQL> shutdown();`
+` SQL> sparql create silent graph `<http://symbolicdata.org/Data/Bibliography/>` ;`